goodekat/LIME-diagnostics-paper/data/readme.txt

 - land: Indicator variable whether the observation corresponds to “Signature 1” or “Signature 2”.
 - x: The (relative) x position of the signature (in microns).
 - y: The (relative) y position of the signature height (in microns).

+#### References ####

+Biasotti, Alfred A. 1959.
+“A Statistical Study of the Individual Characteristics of Fired Bullets.”
+Journal of Forensic Sciences 4 (1): 34–50.

+Hamby, James E., David J. Brundage, and James W. Thorpe.
+2009.
+“The Identification of Bullets Fired from 10 Consecutively Rifled 9mm Ruger Pistol Barrels: A Research Project Involving 507 Participants from 20 Countries.”
+AFTE Journal 41 (2): 99–110.

+Hare, Eric, Heike Hofmann, and Alicia Carriquiry.
+2017.
+“Automatic Matching of Bullet Land Impressions.”
+Annals of Applied Statistics 11 (4): 2332–56. https://doi.org/10.1214/17-AOAS1080.